 2.1 Study design and ethical/administrative considerations

-This cross-sectional study was conducted between January 2nd and July 2nd, 2024.
+This cross-sectional study was conducted from January 2nd to July 2nd, 2024.
 The plant material was collected in the Banekané neighborhood (Ndé Division, West Cameroon) and the bacterial isolates recovered from environmental specimens collected in the premises of the “Université des Montagnes” Teaching Hospital (UdMTH).
 The chemical procedures on the plant extract were performed in the Laboratory of Chemistry of the Université des Montagnes (UdM) and the microbiological screening in the laboratory of microbiology at the UdMTH

 Prior to all investigations, necessary ethical and administrative requirements were fulfilled.
 Namely, they were the Ethical clearance Ref.
 N° 2024/024/UdM/PR/CEAQ delivered by the UdM ethical and quality Assurance Board, a research authorizations Ref.
 N° 2024/067/UdM/PR/DECANAT-ISSS/PHA and 2024/224/UdM/PR/DECANAT-ISSS/MED, provided by the academic authorities.
-These were followed by authorizations Ref N° 007/L/MINSANTE/SG/DRSPO/DSBgté and 2024/007/CUM/ADMN_GENE, respectively provided by the Bangangté District Hospital and the UdMTH heads.
+These were followed by authorizations Ref N° 007/L/MINSANTE/SG/DRSPO/DSBgté and 2024/007/CUM/ADMN_GENE, respectively provided by the Bangangté District Hospital and the UdMTH Heads.

 2.2 Setting up the useful bacterial pool